-When you create a new Consent Solution it will be assigned 3 templates (These can be changed and modified later).
+When you create a new Consent Solution it will be assigned 3 templates, one for each widget (These can be changed and modified later).

 These templates have a 1:1 correlation with this Consent Solution, therefore changes made to any of the templates will only affect that Consent Solution and show up on the domains within it.